fsvbach/WassersteinTSNE/README.md

 # WassersteinTSNE

-This package provides the methods described in the _Wasserstein t-SNE_ paper on [arXiv.org](http://arxiv.org/abs/2205.07531).
+This package provides the methods described in the _Wasserstein t-SNE_ paper of the proceedings of [ECML/PKDD 2022](https://link.springer.com/chapter/10.1007/978-3-031-26387-3_7).

 To reproduce the figures in that paper, please also check the repository [wassersteinTSNE-paper](https://github.com/fsvbach/wassersteinTSNE-paper).